invictus-integration/docs-ifa/dashboard/installation/dashboard-vnet.md

   An ARM template for these DNS Zones can be found [here](scripts/invictusVnetDNSZones.json)

-- To be able to deploy the app code from an Azure DevOps pipeline:
+- To be able to deploy the app code from an Azure DevOps pipeline you will need:
   - A self hosted agent running on the same VNET with the following software intalled:
     - Powershell
     - Azure Powershell